up arrow

 • Side effects of phentermine are related to its stimulant properties and include insomnia, dry mouth, palpitations, anxiety, agitation, and increased heart rate.
 See phentermine patient information (pdf) for more.

 • In the 1990s, phentermine was combined with a drug called fenfluramine in the popular "Phen-fen" diet pill.
 Fenfluramine was later pulled from the market because it increased the risk of heart valve disease.
-In studies, phentermine has not been definitively linked with any type of heart or lung problems.
+In studies, phentermine has not been linked to any type of heart or lung problems.

 Cost

-• Insurance: insurance coverage isn't relevant since cash pricing is affordable
+• Insurance: Insurance coverage is not typically relevant since cash pricing is affordable

 Qsymia (phentermine + topiramate) 10% weight loss